jcbgamboa/jcbgamboa.github.io/_posts/2017-10-05-the-multiple-facets-of-arrays.md

 tricky and unnecessary here)_

 There is one more important element to be discussed about
-distributions: any distribution $d$ is a function of one of more _random variables_.
+distributions: any distribution is a function of one of more _random variables_.
 These variables represent the thing we are trying to find the probability for.
 For example, they might be the _height_ of the people in a population, the _time_ people take to read a